 In the beginning, when someone would say something negative, I would sometimes stew on that for days.
 That single degrading comment could make me forget all of the positive feedback I had received.

 Then I realized something.

-I was letting the handful of negative people that I encounter interfere with my ability to stay positive for the 99% of people in our community who were there to grow.
+I was letting a handful of negative people interfere with my ability to stay positive for the 99% of people in our community who were there to grow.
 Just like bullies, these people were largely trolls, just out to see if they could provoke a reaction.

 By reacting, I was playing into their game.

-Not only was I playing into their game, I was letting them win.
+Not only was I playing into their game, but I was also letting them win.

 Next time someone says something negative to you, consider if they are genuinely trying to give you some constructive feedback or if they are just a negative person.
-Many times you'll find that they are merely trying to get you to take the bait to liven up their miserable existence.
+You'll often find that they are merely trying to get you to take the bait to drag you into the mud and liven up their miserable existence.

 Hurting people hurt people, don't take it personally; it's probably just a phase they are going through.
 Guard your energy against these types of people.
 You can try to give them a hand up, but don't let them pull you down in the mud with them.

-It's easy online to hit “block” and get rid of that annoying troll, but in real life, it's not always that easy.
+It's easy online to hit “block” and get rid of that annoying troll, but it's not always that easy in real life.
 In that case, try playing this little game from Brooks Gibbs.

 Always remember, the only thing you can control is how YOU react.
-Don't bother trying to wrestle the pigs in your life or let them pull you down into the mud, it isn't worth it.
+Please don't bother trying to wrestle the pigs in your life or let them pull you down into the mud; it isn't worth it.